rafael-alani/sokoban-solver/README.md

 ![alt tag](https://github.com/kefik/Sokoban4J/raw/master/Sokoban4J/screenshot.png)

+## Changes

+### Added visualization
+to do so look for `config.visualization = true;` and comment it out as the ./sokoban script makes the program allways run with the precompiled jars if they exist, run `javac -d target/classes -cp "libs/*" src/**/*.java` in the terminal after commenting in our out anything from the library classes, such as config.visualization.

 ## Overview

 This is an implementation of the puzzle game [Sokoban](https://en.wikipedia.org/wiki/Sokoban) in Java (using Swing).
 It is fully playable from the keyboard, but truly intended for programmers who want to develop Sokoban-playing agents in Java.